 New traders don’t always place a lot of emphasis on time when approaching the pre-race markets.
-But it’s actually something that is massively important!
+But it’s massively important!

 Above you can see an image of my Market Overview chart through the Geeks Toy.
 It’s set it to 5 minutes so the entire chart (right to left) is the last 5 minutes of market activity between runners.